 It would, but that is the exact reason why an investigation follows.
 If everything checks out, then the defendant is free to go.
 And this system prevents people from just killing each other under the pretense of self-defense.

-But these laws ensure a greater amount of safety because it allows bystanders and neighbors to intervene if necessary.
-The result is an increased safety zones, because people are allowed to look out for each other and use force against attackers who hold law and order hostage.
+These laws ensure a greater amount of safety because they allow bystanders and neighbors to intervene if necessary.
+The result is an increased safety zone because people are allowed to look out for each other and use force against attackers who hold law and order hostage.

-Malicious entities have complete disregard for law and they are ruthless in nature.
-This is why homeowners can possess firearms, because these weapons are an immediate deterrent to any possible malicious entity trying to cause harm, steal or pillage a home.
+Malicious entities are ruthless and disregard the law.
+This is why homeowners can possess firearms: These weapons are an immediate deterrent to any possible malicious entity trying to cause harm, steal, or pillage a home.

 There is a lot of speculation and debate regarding the amount of force used, lethal or otherwise.
 But for now, rest easy in the knowledge that you can stand your ground and repel any attackers.